DaRealCodeWritten/pyrc/docs/index.md

 # Welcome to the py-rc documentation!
 This documentation is for the `py-rc` library, meant to provide an asynchronous IRC client library written in Python.
+This library and documentation assume you have at least basic knowledge of python and async.
+If you don't, then maybe you should learn them before trying your hand with this library :)